jacobkap/crimebythenumbers/docs/pdf-tables.md

 # Scraping Tables from PDFs {#scrape-table}

 In Chapter \@ref(scraping-data-from-pdfs) we began working on scraping data from a PDF.
 We read in PDFs from Philadelphia's officer-involved shooting data and grabbed a single line of text from each PDF.
 That data was written up like a report, with the date of the incident followed by a description of what happened.
-In the majority of cases when you want data from a PDF it will be in a table rather than descriptive paragraph.
+In the majority of cases when you want data from a PDF it will be in a table rather than a descriptive paragraph.
 Essentially the data will be an Excel file inside of a PDF.
 This format is not altogether different than what we did before.
 We will be using regular expressions and `strsplit()` again to handle this data.

 Let's first take a look at the data we will be scraping.
-The first step in any PDF scraping should be looking at the PDF and try to think about the best way to approach this particular problem - while all PDF scraping follows a general format you cannot necessarily copy and paste your code, each situation is likely slightly different.
+The first step in any PDF scraping should be to look at the PDF and try to think about the best way to approach this particular problem - while all PDF scraping follows a general format you cannot necessarily copy and paste your code, each situation is likely slightly different.
 Our data is from the U.S. Customs and Border Protection (CBP) and contains a wealth of information about apprehensions and contraband seizures in border sectors.

-We will be using the Sector Profile 2017 PDF which has information in four tables which we'll scrape and then combine together.
-The data was downloaded on the U.S. Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
+We will be using the Sector Profile 2017 PDF which has information in four tables, three of which we'll scrape and then combine together.
+The data was downloaded from the U.S. Customs and Border Protection "Stats and Summaries" page [here](https://www.cbp.gov/newsroom/media-resources/stats).
 If you're interested in using more of their data, some of it has been cleaned and made available [here](https://www.openicpsr.org/openicpsr/project/109522/version/V2/view).

 The file we want to use is called "usbp_stats_fy2017_sector_profile.pdf" and has four tables in the PDF.
 Let's take a look at them one at a time, understanding what variable are available, and what units each row is in.
 Then we'll start scraping the tables.